-It is estimated that there exist more than 7000 languages currently spoken in the World.
-Even though we do not realize, there are so many borrowed words in use from different languages in the daily life speech.
-For instance, the word “coffee” is imported from the Turkish language (kahve) (to Turkish language is imported from Arabic, and Arabic is from an African language).
+For instance, the word “coffee” is imported from the Turkish language to the Western languages (kahve) (to Turkish language is imported from Arabic, and Arabic is from an African language).
 Although the favorite drink of Turks is tea nowadays, Turkish coffee is an important drink in Turkish culture.
 Cultural contacts, wars, and many other things need words to be imported and exported!

 Many Persian and Arabic words have been borrowed as Islam was embraced by Turks.
 But in the nineteenth century, The Turkish Language Society (TDK) made a long list of “pure Turkish” words.
 Their purpose was to start a movement in favor of a simplification and purification.
 Shortly after, many loanwords were successfully replaced by their Turkish counterparts in literary language.
 Those Turkish counterparts were found from the other Turkic languages.
 In the midst of the nineteenth century, Turks started to borrow words from French, English & Italian.
 Today many loanwords are still used as much as the ‘pure Turkish words’ that has been intentionally imported to the language!